devharsh007/Web_city/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvement, follow the steps below to contribute:

+1. Fork the repository to your GitHub account.
+2. Clone the forked repository to your local machine.
+3. Create a new branch for your contributions: `git checkout -b feature/your-feature-name`.
+4. Make your changes and improvements to the project.
+5. Commit your changes: `git commit -m "Add your commit message here"`.
+6. Push the changes to your forked repository: `git push origin feature/your-feature-name`.
+7. Open a pull request on the original repository, comparing your branch with the main branch.
+8. Provide a clear and descriptive title and description for your pull request.
+9. Wait for the maintainers to review your pull request and address any feedback or changes requested.
+10. Once your pull request is approved, it will be merged into the main branch.

+Please ensure your contributions adhere to the project's coding guidelines and maintain a respectful and inclusive environment for all contributors.

 ## License